Quick Summary

 We will build a relatively simple application to demonstrate how the BLoC uses streams to manage states and write some tests for the bloc.

-We will build a text change application; press text will get changed and displayed with each button.
+We will build a text change application; press text will be changed and displayed with each button.
 You can refer below GIF for the same.

 Flutter BLoC Tutorial Goal